speakeasy-api/openapi-reference-documentation/README.md

 ### What versions of OpenAPI does this documentation cover?

 This documentation will cover versions `3.1.x` and `3.0.x` of the OpenAPI specification.
-Where there is a major difference between the two versions, we will call it out specifically, otherwise the documentation will be applicable to both versions.
+Where there is a important difference between the two versions, we will call it out specifically, otherwise the documentation will be applicable to both versions.

 ### How does this documentation differ from the official OpenAPI documentation?

 `TODO`

 ## The Document

-### Format & File Structure

-An OpenAPI document is either a JSON or YAML file that contains either an entire API definition or a partial definition of an API and/or its components.
-All fields names in the specification are case sensitive unless otherwise specified.

-A document can be split into multiple files, and the files can be in different formats.
-For example, you can have a JSON file that contains the API definition and a YAML file that contains the components, or a collection of files that contain partial definitions of the API and its components.

-Generally the main API definition file is called `openapi.json` or `openapi.yaml`, and the component files are called `components.json` or `components.yaml`, though this is not a requirement.

-Some common organizational patterns for OpenAPI documents are:

-- A single file that contains the entire API definition.
-- A main file that contains the API definition and a components file that contains the components.
-  - This is normally achieved by using the `$ref` keyword to reference the components file from the main file.
-[Click here for more information on references.](#references)
-- A collection of files that contain partial definitions of the API and its components.
-  - Some tools support this pattern by allowing multiple files to be provided others such as the Speakeasy Generator require the individual files to be merged into a single file before being passed to the tool, which can be achieved using Speakeasy's CLI tool.
-[Click here for more information on Speakeasy's CLI merge tool.](https://speakeasyapi.dev/docs/speakeasy-cli/merge/)

 ### Document Structure